Updated: Jan 31

-It seems as though Education Secretary Betsy DeVos has finally done something right in the realm of education.
-Thanks to DeVos, new laws are in the process of being put in place to re enforce sexual misconduct and harassment penalties on campuses.
+Surprisingly, it seems as though Education Secretary Betsy DeVos has finally done something productive in the realm of education.
+New laws are currently in the process of being put in place to re enforce sexual misconduct and harassment penalties on campuses.
 As stated in the New York Times in an article by Erica Green, “The rules will for the first time cement domestic violence, dating violence and stalking as forms of gender discrimination that schools must address under Title IX, the federal civil rights law that prohibits sex discrimination in education programs that receive government funding” (2020).

 What this means is that school officials will now be trained to address complaints of harassment as civil rights violations; something that in the past has been taken much more seriously than issues regarding domestic violence and assault in campus settings.
 One of the larger issues that has made this law so prevalent, is that authorities and schools alike look at domestic violence and harassment as ‘personal problems,’ or issues that can and should be handled by the parties affected.
 But, what about when those problems become present in everyday life?
 When the victim cannot even go to class without feeling unsafe?